dan-teixeira/spark-env/README.md

 # spark-env

-A simple script to run Spark locally for quick testing and development.
+A simple project to run Spark locally for quick testing and development.